DanielSteshenko/computational-theory/README.md

    cd computational-theory
    ```
 3. **Open the project in an IDE or Jupyter Notebook**
-   You can open the project files in any IDE like Visual Studio Code or in Jupyter Notebook if you prefer.
+   You can open the project files in any IDE, like Visual Studio Code or Jupyter Notebook.
 To open the project in Jupyter Notebook, ensure you have Jupyter installed, and then run the following command from the project directory:
    ```bash
    jupyter notebook
    ```